selmasorguc/JAP-Final-Frontend/README.md

-# MovieApp-Frontend-Refactoring
+# JAP Final task
+## Movie App Front end
-## What is this project about?
+### What is this project about?

-This is an extension to JAP Task 1 Movie app project.
 This is a small Angular application that uses JAP Movie App Api to show a feed of top-rated movies and tv shows.
 Users are able to search through the movies and tv shows by title, description, rating, and release year.
-A small login form is provided for auth log-in testing.
-This project is meant to fix and refactor JAP Task 1 front end.
+A log in is provided for two main user roles: regular user and admin.
+Both users can buy tickets for movie screenings.
+Admin is provided with admin panel page where they are able to add new movies, edit old ones and add screenings.

 ## Technologies and frameworks
 Angular